michaeltccd/itse1430-2023fall/labs/lab2/readme.md

 - Selecting the quit option displays a confirmation.
 - Confirming to quit terminates the program otherwise it does not.

-## Story 4 - Create the Character Types
+## Story 4 - Create the Character Type

-Create types to represent a character in the game.
+Create a type to represent a character in the game.

 ### Description